Island Peak Climbing - 20 Days

 Altitude Sickness during the Island Peak Climb

+The Island Peak Climbing expedition is exceptionally high in elevation.
+If taken casually, the abrupt shift in altitude could be problematic.
 The amount of oxygen available reduces as the altitude rises.
 Furthermore, the quick shift in temperature may cause altitude sickness in some people.
 Vomiting, fainting, nausea, and headache are some of the early symptoms that trekkers may experience.
 It can happen to anyone, regardless of their degree of fitness.
 Thus, it is preferable to adapt and travel at a relaxed pace.
 If you experience any of these symptoms, it’s best to let the guide know.

 Safety during the Island Peak Climb